Sorry, you need to enable JavaScript to visit this website.

 • training credits;

-• certificate of participation in the civil service;
+• certificate of participation in the civic service;

-• for placements abroad: free food, accommodation, and 2 round trips;
+• for placements abroad: additional daily allowance (the amount depends on the hosting country), food, accommodation, 2 round trips;

 • leave in proportion to the placement period (20 days over 12 months);